Finding our Inner Artist

 When I do have 30 minutes to relax I don’t need more pressure;

-I used to paint (draw, do photography)in college, but now I’m busy with
+I used to paint (draw, do photography)in college, but now I’m busy with the kids;

 I have more important things I need to accomplish;